markberger/yaks/README.md

 | ListOffsets     | 1           | 4           |
 | OffsetCommit    | 2           | 7           |
 | OffsetFetch     | 1           | 5           |

-## Future Work

-yaks is a MVP implementation and requires additional work to be cost-effective and production ready.
-Some things I'd like to get around to implementing are:

-- Compact record batches on S3 in the background for efficient whole-topic retrieval
-- Health checks, tracing

 ## Related Resources